 - What are some common misperceptions about both?

-- What questions should you ask to validate funding arrangements of a potential supply chain finance provider?
+What questions should you ask to validate funding arrangements of a potential supply chain finance provider and what questions should you ask when looking at the success of your current program?